Republic Square (Belgrade): Post-reconstruction

 In August 2020, city announced continuation of their idea of closing the central city streets for traffic and the reintroduction of the tram line across the square.
 The bidding for the project was announced and, though the works were not planned in at least a year due to the preparatory works, they should include another removal of the new cubes so that tracks can be placed.
 Due to the negative reactions, and even though deputy mayor Vesić said in 2018 that the tracks will, at least partially, be laid already in 2019, city's Directorate for Land Development now claimed that works can't start before 2025 or 2027, while president Vučić, who personally pushed the project, now called it unnecessary.
 Just few days after the announcement, the directorate called the bidding off.

 University of Manchester professor and meteorologist Vladimir Janković, was guest in the September issue of the TV serial Completely Natural, hosted by Jovan Memedović.
 Janković estimated that, in September, in sunset, temperature of the square's granite slabs is up to 45 C. This heat is then being radiated over the entire night, until the next morning.
 He concluded this wouldn't happen if majority of the square remained covered by the flower beds, trees and a fountain.

+By the February 2024, section of the reconstructed square in the direction of the Vasina Street deteriorated and sank so much, that the cobblestone had to be removed, and the asphalt concrete was restored.
+Even the pro-government media reported that the cobblestones were not the good choice, and that reconstruction was scandalous.